matrozov/yii2-each-key-value-validator/README.md

 ```
 You got error: `Data:value must be a string`!

-You can assign variable validation for pseudo-field `key` and `value`.
+You can assign variable validation for `key` and `value` pseudo-field.